Tartaric acid assay

 Description

 Tartaric acid is a naturally occurring organic acid found primarily in grapes, bananas, tamarind, and other plants.
-It plays a central role in wine chemistry and many food and technical formulations.
-It is used as an acidifier, chelating agent, antioxidant, stabilizer, or pH regulator, depending on the sector.
+It plays a central role in wine chemistry and in numerous food and technical formulations.
+Depending on the industry, it is used as an acidifier, chelating agent, antioxidant, stabilizer, or pH regulator.

-Its presence and concentration directly influence the taste, preservation, chemical stability and microbiological quality of products.
-In oenology, it is one of the most widely used fixed acids, along with malic acid and citric acid.
+Its presence and concentration directly influence the taste, preservation, chemical stability, and microbiological quality of products.
+In oenology, it is one of the most closely monitored fixed acids, along with malic and citric acids.

 Why measure tartaric acid?

-The dosage of tartaric acid ensures quality control throughout the production chain, from raw material to final formulation.
+Tartaric acid dosage ensures quality control throughout the production chain, from raw materials to the final formulation.
 The objectives can be multiple:

-• Optimizing the sensory profile and conservation in the food industry or oenology.
+- Optimizing sensory profile and preservation in the agri-food or oenology sectors.

 Available analytical methods

-YesWeLab offers several dosing techniques adapted to complex matrices:
+YesWeLab offers several assay techniques adapted to complex matrices:

-• Colorimetric method: rapid method applicable to simple matrices.
+- Colorimetric method: a fast method applicable to simple matrices.

 Frequently analyzed matrices